kishikawakatsumi/UICKeyChainStore/README.md

 # UICKeyChainStore

-UICKeyChainStore is a simple wrapper for Keychain on iOS.
-Makes using Keychain APIs as easy as NSUserDefaults.
+UICKeyChainStore is a simple wrapper for Keychain on iOS and OS X. Makes using Keychain APIs as easy as NSUserDefaults.

 ## License
 MIT License